rudolf61/samples/README.md

 # samples
 Some samples for my colleagues
-These examples have been made for my colleagues.

 In my spare time I love to code and try out some concepts.
 Those concepts are not new, but they are simple enough to be understood directly.